uniquedev200/Reminder-Project/README.md

 ## Conclusion

-This application is a simple automation for retrieving important email periodically, storing them to view later and also notifying user when new emails are found.The frontend is a PWA which provides hass le-free and browser-less experience when installed
+This application is a simple automation for retrieving important email periodically, storing them to view later and also notifying user when new emails are found.The frontend is a PWA which provides hassle-free and browser-less experience when installed